any-docs/css/content/guides/box_sizing/aspect_ratios/index.md

 }
 ```

-We can use the `aspect-ratio` feature within the {{cssxref("@media")}} query alongside the `aspect-ratio` property to adjust the size of both the iframe and the video it contains.
+We can use the `aspect-ratio` feature within the `@media` query alongside the `aspect-ratio` property to adjust the size of both the iframe and the video it contains.
 This ensures that the video content is always as large as possible - taking up either the full width or height of the viewport, regardless of the viewport size - while maintaining a specific aspect ratio.

 We can set the landscape-oriented YouTube videos to be as wide as the viewport and the portrait-oriented TitTok and Instagram video iframes to be as tall as the viewport.
 If a viewport's aspect ratio is wider than 16:9, we set the YouTube video to be the height of the viewport.
 If the viewport is narrower than 9:16, we set both Instagram and TikTok videos to the width of the viewport.